VHDPlus/vhdplus-website/docs/community_motor.md

 #### Motors
 First we connect the motors like that:
 ![Motor connect](assets/community/Motor_Connect.png)
-You can use the breadboard and jumper cables to make the connections.
-Use the Jumper connector kit and the D-SUB crimping tool to be able to plug the motor cables in the breadboard.
+You can use the [breadboard and jumper cables*](https://amzn.to/2EqAjDm) to make the connections.
+Use the [Jumper connector kit*](https://amzn.to/2YZrY3c) and the [D-SUB crimping tool*](https://amzn.to/2Q5JcIb) to be able to plug the motor cables in the breadboard.
 You can see how to do that [here](https://www.youtube.com/watch?v=M84VcMeAzzw).

-The yellow cables and the motor driver inputs should be connected with the FPGA.
-The Motor driver and motors have to be connected with 3.3V and GND (Blue = 3.3V and Black = GND).
-The Battery is connected with GND and VM of the motor driver and finaly the motors have to be connected with the motor outputs of the motor driver.
+The yellow cables and the [motor driver*](https://amzn.to/38JvUJG) inputs should be connected with the FPGA.
+The motor driver and motors have to be connected with 3.3V and GND (Blue = 3.3V and Black = GND).
+The [Battery*](https://amzn.to/2PLVbKs) is connected with GND and VM of the motor driver and finaly the motors have to be connected with the motor outputs of the motor driver.

-To power the FPGA, you could either use a powerbank and connect an USB cable or you take a step down converter, supply it with the 9V, set 5V as output and connect it with VBUS (next to GND) and GND.
+To power the FPGA, you could either use a powerbank or an [USB step down converter*](https://amzn.to/34t6YCX) and connect them with an USB cable.

 #### Ultrasonic sensors
 Connect the ultrasonic sensors like that:
 ![US connect](assets/community/US_Connect.png)
-Connect the GND and VCC pins of the sensors with GND and VBUS of the Core Board.<br/>**Important:** Because the ultrasonic sensors work with 5V, its important to make the Echo output of the sensor 3.3V.
+Connect the GND and VCC pins of the ultrasonic sensors with GND and VBUS of the Core Board.<br/>**Important:** Because the ultrasonic sensors work with 5V, its important to make the Echo output of the sensor 3.3V.
 So I used a voltage divider.
-You have 5V output on the top, then two 1k resistors in parallel (this makes 0.5k) connect this with the 3.3V output and then one 1k resistor that connects that with GND.<br/>
+You have 5V output on the top, then two [1k resistors*](https://amzn.to/34oD8PP) in parallel (this makes 0.5k) connect this with the 3.3V output and then one 1k resistor that connects that with GND.<br/>
 Finaly all Echo outputs should be connected through the voltage divider (or level shifter) with the FPGA.
 The Trigger pins should be connected together with one FPGA pin.

 ## The software